 - Fewer than 15 completed credits: - Advising is required to register for seven or more credits.
-After the advising session, students will receive a PIN from their advisor that will allow registration online using OASIS.
-Ask your advisor about education plan - 15 or more completed credits: Faculty advising strongly recommended but not required.
+Your advisor will give you a unique PIN that will allow you to register online using OASIS.
+Ask your advisor about your education plan requirements. - 15 or more completed credits: Faculty advising strongly recommended but not required.
 Use your global PIN to register online using OASIS until the education plan is approved. - Important: Students who started at OC after July 1, 2011 and have completed 45 credits must have an approved education plan on file to register for the next quarter.
-Contact the Advising Office at any campus for assistance. - Running Start and International students: Must meet with their advisor each quarter prior to registration to select courses, develop an educational plan and receive quarterly PINs and entry codes. - WorkFirst, Worker Training, Opportunity Grant and BFET students: Must meet advisor each quarter.
-Education plan is required.
+Contact the Advising Office at any campus for assistance. - Running Start and International students: Must meet with their advisor each quarter prior to select courses, develop an educational plan and receive quarterly PINs and entry codes - WorkFirst, Worker Training, Opportunity Grant and BFET students: Must meet advisor each quarter.
+Academic plan is required.

-2. Find your "Time to Register'
+2. Find your "Time to Register"

-- Look up your "time to register" at www.olympic.edu/OASIS. - Students may register on or after their "time to register."
-Former students who did not attend the previous quarter must call 360.475.7200 or visit any local campus registration office to set up a registration time or send an email to R&RStaff@olympic.edu. - The time to register is based on the number of credits completed and assigned each quarter.
+- Look up your "time to register" at www.olympic.edu/OASIS - Students may register on or after their "time to register."
+The time to register is based on the total number of credits on the official transcript. - Former students who did not attend within the last three quarters must set up a registration time: (a) Call 360.475.7200, (b) Visit any local campus registration office, or (c) Send an email to registration@olympic.edu.